olibob/gittutorial/Git-Tuto.md

 - in the feature branch, merge in the changes from master: `git merge master`
-- add a new commit to master: `touch AA.txt && git add AA.txt && git commit -m "Add AA"` and `touch BB.txt && git add BB.txt && git commit -m "Add BB"`
+- switch to master and add a new commit to master: `touch AA.txt && git add AA.txt && git commit -m "Add AA"` and `touch BB.txt && git add BB.txt && git commit -m "Add BB"`
 - add a new commit to feature: `touch G.txt && git add G.txt && git commit -m "Add G"`
 - merge master in the feature branch again
 - show that the feature branch has master content, but the opposite is not true, master does not have the feature content